Save up to 10% on select 2020 Departures - Pay in Full by Dec 18, 2019Save up to 10% on select 2020 Departures - Ends Dec 18, 2019

-Journey to the "Northern Capital"—a land of emperors, epic monuments and the cultural heart of China.
-On arrival in Beijing, you'll be transferred to your hotel where you can relax before meeting your Travel Director for a Welcome Reception drink and local appetizers.
+Journey to the "Northern Capital" - a land of emperors, epic monuments and the cultural heart of China.
+On arrival in Beijing, you'll be transferred to your hotel where you can relax before meeting your Travel Director for a Welcome Reception drink and local appetisers.

 Surround yourself with the grandeur of Beijing's landmark Great Hall of the People, Qianmen Gate and the mausoleum of Mao Zedong as you walk through one of the world's largest public areas, Tiananmen Square.
-Delve into China's imperial heritage, passing the south gate into the frozen-in-time Forbidden City—once home to emperors and their households and today a UNESCO World Heritage Site.
-After lunch, indulge in a relaxing foot massage at the Foot Reflexology Center to ease you into an evening at leisure or consider joining an Optional Experience.
+Delve into China's imperial heritage, passing the south gate into the frozen-in-time Forbidden City - once home to emperors and their households and today a UNESCO World Heritage Site.
+After lunch, indulge in a relaxing foot massage at the Foot Reflexology Centre to ease you into an evening at leisure or consider joining an Optional Experience.

-Engage with the children and teachers of a local primary school (during term-time) where you will learn a few words of Chinese and make a difference by donating much-needed supplies.
+Engage with the children and teachers of a local primary school (during term-time) where you will learn a few words of Chinese and 'Make a Difference' by donating much-needed supplies.
 Next, descend into the subterranean tomb of Emperor Qin Shi Huang to view his legendary army of Terracotta Warriors and Horses, followed by a delicious traditional meal of Chinese noodles.
-Your final stop today is to a Jade factory where you'll admire the favored stone of emperors, more precious to the Chinese people than gold.
+Your final stop today is to a Jade factory where you'll admire the favoured stone of emperors, more precious to the Chinese people than gold.

-Indulge in the bold and spicy flavors of local cuisine as you dive into culture and learn about regional cooking practices at the Museum of Sichuan Cuisine.
-Learn how to crush chili into powder using a Qing Dynasty pestle and mortar, then view ancient kitchenware, books and manuscripts faithfully recording the history of Sichuan culinary cultures.
+Indulge in the bold and spicy flavours of local cuisine as you 'Dive into Culture' and learn about regional cooking practices at the Museum of Sichuan Cuisine.
+Learn how to crush chilli into powder using a Qing Dynasty pestle and mortar, then view ancient kitchenware, books and manuscripts faithfully recording the history of Sichuan culinary cultures.
 Immerse yourself in the intoxicating scents wafting through Restaurant Alley then, pay tribute to the Kitchen God before attempting to create your own culinary magic with the guidance of a local chef.
 Stomach and soul sated after a delicious encounter with Chengdu, you'll have an afternoon to relax, explore further or perhaps fit in some last-minute shopping.